nosti02/BA/README.md

 This scenario is similar to scenario 5, this time we injected the instructions in a text with white font-color, so also invisible to the user when visiting the website.
 The system again fetches the HTML and the hidden instructions are injected into the system.

+sc7:
+This scenario highlights some further methods to hide text in a html, that will still be later parsed by the agentic LLM system.
+We show how a company could hide recommendations in the company website HTML that will lead to the LLM recommending their products to the user.